RicoJia/ricojia.github.io/_posts/2022/2022-03-09-deep-learning-rnn.markdown

 - Probablities like $P(y_2 = \text{Türkçe} \| y_0 = \text{Ben}, y_1 = \text{seviyorum})$ are computed by complex neural networks to  based on learned representations of both the source and target languages.

+`RNN` can have exploding/diminising gradient as well.
+For explosion, do gradient clipping. for diminishing, can try 1. weight init, 2. use relu instead of sigmoid 3. other RNNs: LSTM, GRU.

 #### Training

 The training set is a large corpus of English -> Turkish text.